Damon Albarn: Other projects

 In 1998, Albarn and Michael Nyman recorded the song "London Pride" for the tribute album, Twentieth-Century Blues: The Songs of Noël Coward, a patriotic song Noël Coward had written in the spring of 1941 during the Blitz.

-Collaboration with Terry Hall during 1994-2003: Having cited Hall as one of his early influences very often, Albarn and Hall went on and held a friendship for many years.
+Collaboration with Terry Hall during 1994–2003: Having cited Hall as one of his early influences very often, Albarn and Hall went on and held a friendship for many years.
 They collaborated for multiple times including The Rainbows EP, in which Albarn co-wrote lead track "Chasing A Rainbow" with Hall.
 Later in Hall’s second solo album Laugh released in 1997, the two co-wrote "For The Girl" and "A Room Full Of Nothing".
 Hall also sang on a non-album track "911" by Gorillaz; they were both lead vocals on "Lil' Dub Chefin'" by Spacemonkeyz vs Gorillaz for both album and single version.
 In 2003, Hall and Mushtaq released The Hour of Two Lights, in which Albarn co-wrote and sang on the track "Ten Eleven".
-The album was also released on Albarn's label Honest Jon's Records in UK.
+The album was also released on Albarn's label Honest Jon's Records in the UK.

 In 2003, Albarn worked with the garage rock band the Strokes on their album Room on Fire.
 Producer Gordon Raphael claims that Albarn was experimenting with backing vocals on the record.
 In the end, however, Albarn's contributions did not make the record.
 "Well, I guess the songs are just perfect the way they are," Albarn stated.
 In the same year he performed "Fashion" live with David Bowie.

 Albarn has contributed backing vocals to the songs "FM" on Nathan Haines' Squire for Hire and "Small Time Shot Away" on Massive Attack's 100th Window, which were released in 2003, however, for both tracks, credit was given to Gorillaz frontman 2-D instead.
 More recently, on Massive Attack's 2010 Heligoland album, he sang on the track "Saturday Come Slow" and contributed keyboards to the track "Splitting the Atom".

 Albarn also produced soul singer Bobby Womack's twenty-seventh studio album The Bravest Man in the Universe, released in 2012.
 He recently performed on Jools Holland's Hootenanny on New Year's Eve, performing the track "Love is Gonna Lift You Up".
 Albarn appeared with Womack at the Glastonbury Festival 2013.

 In 2016, Albarn appeared on De La Soul's studio album And the Anonymous Nobody... on the song "Here in After".
 Albarn had previously collaborated with the group on Gorillaz' albums Demon Days, Plastic Beach, and Humanz on the songs "Feel Good Inc", "Superfast Jellyfish", and "Momentz", respectively.

 In 2017, Albarn sung with Alex Crossan (Mura Masa) on "Blu", the last track of their debut album.

+In February 2025, Albarn contributed to Is This What We Want?, a fully silent album made by 1000 UK artists, in protest against copyright laws in the UK regarding artificial intelligence.